nazimboudeffa/nazimboudeffa/README-more.md

 About NAZIM is declared dead by the COVID-19 ...
 [READ THE STORY](https://nazimboudeffa.livejournal.com/tag/covid)

-I've stopped using Twitter and moved to LinkedIn for pro
+I've stopped using Twitter and moved to LinkedIn for pro, you can check my GitHub social link profile and this link https://twitter.com/nazimboudeffa

 I have a motivational TikTok account but I use to use a lot of fake ones, this one is official https://www.tiktok.com/@tiktokeur1million

+I still use Insta time to time to post photos, not of me btw

 ## New Places to become More Anonymous